decentespresso/de1app/documentation/decent_user_interface.md

 >Return the current value of the configuration option for the specified canvas item or widget.
 Items are selected in the same way as in **dui item get**.
 Option may have any of the values accepted by the create widget command if it is a widget, or by the canvas create item command if it is a canvas item.
+>DUI-specific options in the **dui item add** command are partially supported.
+You can force an item to be interpreted as a specific DUI type by defining  _-dui_type_ .
+Please contact Enrique Bengoechea if you need to query some option that is not yet supported.
 >You can also query the DUI-specific option  _-initial_state_ .

 <a name="dui_item_enable_or_disable"></a>